- Product: Voyager

 - Check permissions on tnsnames.ora to ensure "Full Control" is granted to "Authenticated Users"

-- Locate and run the file odbcad32.exe as administrator (Right Click -> 'Run as Administrator'):
+- Locate and run the correct odbcad32.exe file for your Windows O.S.
+System Type (found in System > About > System Type) as Administrator (Right Click -> 'Run as Administrator'):

 - Select the "System DSN" tab and select "Add."